ministryofjustice/hmpps-delius-core-terraform/README.md

 It is recommended to use the containerised teraform/terragrunt tooling, to ensure consistency with the automated CI build.

 It is even more recommended to use the automated CI build directly.

+### Bastion

+To access an environment you will need to use the bastion host.